Antonhansel/DroneTracker/README.md

 Making a smartphone app?
 No problem, for iOS use [SIOSocket], for Android [Socket.IO-java]

-Open a socket.io connexion to send and recieve data:
+Open a socket.io connexion to send orders and recieve data:

 **Sending orders**